 AP PHOTOS: Women's World Cup highlights

 and some of the best photographs.
-Associated Press photographers are covering every match at the month-long tournament, including getting a shot of Lindsey Horan after her tying goal for the United States and Nigeria's upset win over co-host Australia.
+Associated Press photographers are covering every match at the month-long tournament, including Zambia's Lushomo Mweemba celebrating a goal against Costa Rica and Morocco's Nouhaila Benzina becoming the first senior-level Women's World Cup player to compete wearing a hijab.

 Sports